National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Dissemination & Implementation Measurement Compendium (2012) - (Center for Health, Intervention, and Prevention, University of Connecticut, Storrs (CHIP) US) - This white paper provides researchers with a synthesis of validated measurement tools designed to assess D&I-related constructs.

-- Dissemination and Implementation Science Glossary - (Center for Health Education Dissemination and Implementation Research (CHEDIR) US) - This is a glossary of dissemination and implementation science terms.
+- Glossary - (National Implementation Research Network (NIRN) US) - This is a glossary of dissemination and implementation science terms.

 - Implementation Research: A Synthesis of the Literature (2005) - (Louis de la Parte Florida Mental Health Institute, University of South Florida US) - This 2005 monograph summarizes findings from the review of the research literature on implementation.
 The review process began by identifying literature reporting any efforts to collect data on attempts to implement practices or programs in any domain, including agriculture, business, child welfare, engineering, health, juvenile justice, manufacturing, medicine, mental health, nursing and social services.

 - Implementation Science (Biomed Central) - (BioMed Central) - Implementation Science is an open access, peer-reviewed online journal that aims to publish research relevant to the scientific study of methods to promote the uptake of research findings into routine healthcare in both clinical and policy contexts.

 - Integrative Analytic Methods Using Population-Level Cross-Sectional Data (2013) - (National Cancer Institute, NIH (NCI)) - This report from the Health Information National Trends Survey is intended to educate survey researchers about integrative analytics methods that can be used with HINTS and other similar cross-sectional survey data.